jamarino/IntervalTree/README.md

 A few key design decisions were made to reduce the memory usage.

 1. Avoid keeping duplicate data

-    * `RangeTree` keeps a full, unused copy of intervals, in case the tree needs to be rebuilt following the addition or removal of an interval.
+    `RangeTree` keeps a full, unused copy of intervals, in case the tree needs to be rebuilt following the addition or removal of an interval.
+This wastes memory.
-    * `LightIntervalTree` only stores intervals once, embedding tree information directly into the stored intervals.
-    * `QuickIntervalTree` directly uses the stored intervals, but also duplicates part of the intervals in order to store a reverse-order, needed to optimize searching.
+    `LightIntervalTree` only stores intervals once, embedding tree information directly into the stored intervals. `QuickIntervalTree` directly uses the stored intervals, but also duplicates part of the intervals in order to store a reverse-order, needed to optimize searching.

 1. Model tree nodes as value types (`struct`) rather than objects (`class`)

-    * Objects suffer memory overhead in the form of type and method information
-    * Since `struct`s cannot reference themselves an index (`int`) is used to reference other nodes
+    Objects suffer memory overhead in the form of type and method information.
+Since `struct`s cannot reference themselves an index (`int`) is used to reference other nodes.

 1. Store nodes and intervals in indexable arrays, use indexes rather than references as pointers

-    * Pointers in 64-bit systems take up 8 bytes of storage, `int`s only take 4 bytes
-    * Storing value types in Lists/Arrays improves CPU caching since elements are co-located in memory
+    Pointers in 64-bit systems take up 8 bytes of storage, `int`s only take 4 bytes.
+Storing value types in Lists/Arrays improves CPU caching since elements are co-located in memory.

 1. Nodes reference their intervals by index and length

-    * Rather than allocating an array object for each node to store intervals in, all intervals are stored in a single array.
+    `RangeTree` allocates an array for each node to store intervals in.
+This project keeps all intervals in a single array.
 All related intervals are grouped, and each node keeps an index and count to point to the related intervals.
-    * For sparse trees this means that the majority of nodes will be storing two ints as opposed to allocating a 1-length array and storing an 8 byte pointer to said array.
+This approach eliminates the overhead of small array allocations.

+1. Iterative searching

+    `RangeTree`, as well as early versions of this project, uses recursion to search smaller and smaller subtrees, eventually propagating results back up to the initial caller.
+Each method call, however, incurs some overhead from pushing the same arguments to the stack repeatedly.
+Newer version of this project use an iterative depth-first-search algorithm, backed by a small stack-allocated buffer for tracking progress.
+This speeds up querying without adding any heap allocations.